RaghavGogoi/Discord-Bot/README.md

 > Do not make any changes in any of these files or folders unless you know what you are doing.
 It's better to leave those files untouched at all.

 - After that i suggest you to get ESLint library as a development dependency in your Node.js project.
 To get that, go to `Terminal` again and type `npm --save-dev eslint`.
+- Now the last command you need to type in `Terminal` is `npm install dotenv`.
+This is very essential command since you need your Discord bot Token or any other secret values to be stored in a file and use their values.

 ### Now here you go.
 Your `Visual Studio Code` is now ready for your Discord bot Development.
 Hope you find this helpful for your Discord bot Project!